Saturday, 25 July 2009

 It had been my intention to tick off the grounds that I'd previously visited without seeing a game during the 2013-14 season.
 I had been absent from work feeling quite bad for ten days and I was gradually recovering.
 I needed a fitness test as I was intending to travel to Scotland for a couple of days.
 After scanning the fixtures, I decided upon a tube ride to Cockfosters.

 Getting to the ground appeared to be a little problematic at first glance as a village fete was blocking off Chalk Lane.
-However, the ladies on the admission desks were perceptive enough to mark me down as a football ground, so I continued onwards towards the entrance.
+However, the ladies on the admission desks were perceptive enough to mark me down as a football fan, so I continued onwards towards the entrance.

 I paid £5 admission, plus another quid for a decent enough programme as the teams kicked off a minute or two early.
 It was blood and thunder stuff from the start.
-The home team in all red gradually took command, with their no nonsense big goalkeeper taking no prisoners.
+The home team in all red gradually took command, with their no-nonsense big goalkeeper taking no prisoners.
 Looking around, it appeared that the Chalk Lane ground hadn't changed since my previous call.

 It was no surprise when Cockfosters went ahead through Stuart Blackburne.
 The lead was doubled a few minutes later by the excellent Elias Moses who stood out all afternoon with his intelligent play.

-Hatfield had a decent fifteen minute spell after the break, but the hosts dealt with the threats.
+Hatfield had a decent fifteen-minute spell after the break, but the hosts dealt with the threats.
 I was amused at the no quarter given game on one side of the hedge, complete with a full lexicon of expletives while a game of bowls involving immaculately dressed older folk went on at the other side.

 The game gradually petered out with the occasional opportunity at either end, with the end result just about right.
 At full time I made my escape through a side gate onto the main road and to the tube station.
-I was back home at just gone 6pm.
+I was back home at 6pm.

 It had been an enjoyable few hours out at a nice friendly club at a homely ground with a decent clubhouse.